kelvinagyareyeboah/Driftnote/README.md

   No manual save button required.
 As you type, notes are debounced and saved automatically with an unobtrusive `StatusPill` indicator (*Saving...*, *Saved locally*, *Synced*).

 - **📜 Version History Snapshots**
-  Every meaningful edit creates an immutable local snapshot stored in SQLite.
+  Eveedit creates an immutable local snapshot stored in SQLite.
 Browse historical versions and restore any past state with a single tap.

 - **⚔️ 3-Way Conflict Resolution**
   Handles sync conflicts contextually with an interactive modal presenting three distinct resolution strategies: